learnable-content/Diving-into-ES2015/README.md

 We can then just iterate over the collection of params and perform our addition!
 This is very handy in a lot of cases.

-It also works when you have required parameters:
+It also works when you have leading parameters:
 ```js
 function product(multiplier = 1, ...numbers) {
   let total = 0;